turingschool/front-end-curriculum/lessons/ember-routing.md

 ### Creating our Index Route

-The routes we've built so far help navigate to pages within our app, but we need to specify the route that users will reach when the visit `'/'`.
+The routes we've built so far help navigate to pages within our app, but we need to specify the route that users will reach when they first visit `'/'`.

 `ember g route index`